TheGreyGhost/MinecraftByExample/README.md

  - MBE for Forge 1.11.2: [1-11-2final][version1-11-2]
  - MBE for Forge 1.12.2: [1-12-2final][version1-12-2]

-If you are updating from previous forge versions, you will probably find [this link][versionupdates] very helpful, especially the scripts to rename your classes.
+If you are updating from previous forge versions, you will probably find [this link][versionupdates] very helpful.
 For better or for worse, MCP decided to rename a very large number of classes (eg all Blocks Blockxxx --> xxxxBlock, etc) so this might save you a stack of time.
+If you use IntelliJ, you might find these xml mapping files useful too [mapfiles]

 ## List of examples
 ### Blocks